mdibaiee/mahdi.blog/_posts/2022-09-06-rukiga-african-language.md

 # How to say beautiful

-How the adjective changes based on what we are talking about:
+The adjective changes based on what we are talking about, and based on letters of previous words or context, in a way they try to rhyme words when possible.

-Animals:
+### Humans

+Oboneire (beautiful for singular human telling them directly)

+Muboneire (beautiful for plural human, when telling themselves directly)

+Aboneire (beautiful for singular human, when telling a third person)

+Baboneire (beautiful for plural human, when telling a third person)

+### Animals

-Eboneire (beautiful for singular non-human?)
+Eboneire (beautiful for singular animal)

-Ziboneire (beautiful for plural non-human?)
+Ziboneire (beautiful for plural animals)

 Kaboneire (beautiful when used after Akana)

-Other things (based on first letter of word and context):
+### Other things

+There are many different variations of the adjective, here are two pairs used in different situations:

 Pair 1 (kind of things that have life):

 Goboneire (beautiful for singular non-human)

 Eboneire (beautiful for multiple non-human)

 Pair 2 (kind of things that have no life):

 Leboneire (beautiful for singular non-human)

 Gabonaire (beautiful for plural non-human)

-Oboneire (beautiful for singular human telling them directly) Baboneire (beautiful for plural human, when telling a third person) Muboneire (beautiful for plural human, when telling themselves directly) Aboneire (beautiful for singular human, when telling a third person) Eizina riboneire: beautiful name
+### Examples

+Eizina riboneire: beautiful name

 Eizina rya we liboneire: your name is beautiful

 Omushozi (singular mountain) goboneire

 Emishozi (multiple mountain) eboneire

 Omuti (tree) goboneire

 Emiti (multiple trees) eboneire

 Eibare (stone) leboneire

 Amabare (stones) gaboneire

 Ente (cow) eboneire

 Ente (cows) zeboneire

 Engaji eboneire

 Engaji zeboneire

 Akana kenjagi kaboneire munonga munonga: baby gorilla is very very beautiful